 Job search will take longer than you want or expect!
 Are you being realistic when you set your goals?

 The old formula of 1 month for every $10,000 is close to what you should use.
-This means, if you were making $50K, you should expect about a 5 month job search.
-(Disclaimer: rough estimate, may be longer or shorter!)
+This means, if you were making $50K, you should expect about a 5-month job search.
+(Disclaimer: your search may be longer or shorter!)

-Own What You Can
+Control What You Can

 If you aren’t sure what industry to narrow your search down by, start with a company you know you would like to work for.
 Who are their competitors?
 What industry have they been categorized in?
 Perhaps your career could exist within multiple industries, that’s great.